 \section{Delayed proofs}

+In this section we make frequent references to the definitions and results related to network flow that we present in Appendix~\ref{s:flow}.
+We start with the following auxiliary result which will be used by some of the proofs in this section.

-\begin{lemma} Let $w\in \R^E$ be a feasible weight vector for a given instance, let $c,c'\in C$ be two candidates with $supp_w(c)>supp_w(c')$, and suppose there is a path $p\in\mathbb{R}^E$ that carries some non-zero flow from $c$ to $c'$, with zero excess elsewhere.
-If $w+p$ is non-negative and feasible, then $w$ is not balanced for any committee $A$ that contains $c'$. \end{lemma}
+\begin{lemma} Let $w\in \R^E$ be a feasible weight vector for a given instance, let $c,c'\in C$ be two candidates with $\supp_w(c)<\supp_w(c')$, and suppose there is a simple path $p\in\mathbb{R}^E$ that carries non-zero flow from $c'$ to $c$.
+If $w+p$ is non-negative and feasible, then $w$ is not balanced for any committee $A$ that contains $c$. \end{lemma}

-\begin{proof} Fix a committee $A\subseteq C$ that contains $c'$.
-If $c$ is not in $A$, then $w+p$ provides a greater sum of member supports over $A$ than $w$, so the latter is not balanced as it does not maximize this sum.
+\begin{proof} Fix a committee $A\subseteq C$ that contains $c$.
+If $c'$ is not in $A$, then $w+p$ provides a greater sum of member supports over $A$ than $w$, so the latter is not balanced as it does not maximize this sum.
 Now suppose both $c$ and $c'$ are in $A$.
-Let $\lambda>0$ be the flow value carried by $p$, let $\eps:=\min\{\lambda, (supp_w(c) - supp_w(c'))/2\}>0$, and let $p'$ be the scalar multiple of $p$ whose flow value is $\eps$.
+Let $\lambda>0$ be the flow value carried by $p$, let $\eps:=\min\{\lambda, (\supp_w(c') - \supp_w(c))/2\}>0$, and let $p'$ be the scalar multiple of $p$ whose flow value is $\eps$.
 By an application of Lemma~\ref{lem:subflow} over $w$ and $w':=w+p$, and the fact that $p'$ is a sub-flow of $p=w'-w$, we have that $w+p'$ is non-negative and feasible.
-Moreover, both $w$ and $w+p'$ clearly provide the same sum of member supports over $A$.
+Moreover, vectors $w$ and $w+p'$ clearly provide the same sum of member supports over $A$.
 Finally, if we compare their sums of member supports squared, we have that

 Therefore, $w$ is not balanced for $A$, as it does not minimize the sum of member supports squared. \end{proof}